Guide: Choose the right bed!

 Junior bed 70x160 cm

-Size 70x160 cm is a great little size because it can be a big change from a crib to a junior bed and for some kids, it can be a little bit frightening, because they are not used to having so much space in the bed.
+The 70x160cm junior bed is a great choice for children that are growing out of the cot, becuase the space in the bed are not too overwhelming and a a little bit frightening for some kids, because they are not used to having so much space in the bed.
 It is also an excellent size for smaller rooms because it does not take up much floor space.

-The 70x160 cm bed is large enough for an average-sized 8-year-old and when they get to that age it might be time to decorate the room for a pre-teen anyway.
+Even though the bed is only 70x160 cm it is large enough for an average-sized 8-year-old to use and when they get to that age it might also be time to decorate the room for a pre-teen anyway.

 Junior bed 90x200 cm

 The bed size 90x200 cm is quite practical because your child will have lots of room to grow while also allowing you to lie down comfortably next to your child when it is time for bedtime readings.
-The big size bed does also give you plenty of options for changing the bed to a high bed or bunk bed in the future.
+The big size bed does also give you plenty of options for changing the bed to a high bed or bunk bed in the future and for storing a pull-out bed underneath.

 So if you know that your child might want a higher bed later on the 90x200 cm size bed might be a good option for you because it will leave you with the best options for rebuilding.
 All beds from Hoppekids have been tested support up to 100 kg.